Evelyn Waldren: Albany Airport

 Waldren and Howard Burleson managed the Albany Municipal Airport in Oregon from 1937 to 1941.
 Waldren also wrote a column on aviation for the Albany Democrat-Herald, called Wings Over Willamette.
 In 1939, she was appointed to the women's committee and the junior activities committee of the National Aeronautic Association's Willamette Valley chapter.

 In February 1939, Waldren was appointed an air patrolman by the Albany chief of police, making her the second female air patrolman in Oregon.
 Her jurisdiction extended over the airport, where she had the responsibility of enforcing aviation law and responding to any emergencies.
 She was recommended for the post by the Aero Policewoman's Association of America.

 In October 1939, Albany Municipal Airport was approved to run a training program for the Civil Aeronautics Authority.
 Waldren became a Civilian Aviation Authority Flight Examiner after passing her written exam with a score of 94.
 It was the highest score her examiner had ever given.
 With this achievement, Waldren became the second women to receive a pilot instructor's license in the United States.
 Through the program, she instructed an initial group of ten students and a second group of fifteen students.
 Waldren's second class included six women.
 The students, who came from Oregon State University, were required to have eight hours of flight instruction before flying on their own.

 In 1941, Oregon women reactivated their chapter of the Ninety-Nines, a professional organization for female pilots.
 Waldren was named vice governor of the chapter, which included Edith Foltz, Leah Hing, and Bessie Gale Halliday.

-Goodwill Flight
+Goodwill flight

 In 1941, Waldren planned a nonstop flight from Canada to Mexico.
 She wanted to fly to Mexico City, where she would deliver goodwill letters from the governor of Oregon and the mayor of Vancouver, British Columbia.
 Waldren took off from Vancouver at 2:30 PM on October 1 in her Taylorcraft airplane, Miss Liberty.
 The plane held 80 gallons of gasoline.
 She had delayed her flight by a day due to bad weather.

 That night, she flew into a fog bank over the Siskiyou Mountains.
-She considered bailing out, but decided it was too dangerous, since she "was probably too low to jump anyway.
-Disoriented, she made a series of climbs and dives, then decided her best chance was to try and rise above the mountaintops.
+She considered bailing out, but decided it was too dangerous, since she "was probably too low to jump anyway."
+Disoriented, she made a series of climbs and dives, then decided her best chance was to try to rise above the mountaintops.
 After an uncertain amount of time, she emerged from the fog near Mount Shasta.